abhay5460/Hostel_Booking_Professional_Project/README.md

-# Hostel Booking Management System
+# Hostel Booking Professional Project

 A multi-admin hostel booking web application developed using **PHP**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
 The platform allows a **Super Admin** to manage multiple hostel administrators, while each administrator independently manages their own hostels, rooms, bookings, and customers.